eitanste/C-Hash-Map/README.md

 # Hash-Map
-An implamentation of a Hash Map
+An implementation of a Hash Map